-3.3.3.Users
+4.3.3.
+Users

-Engagement in MSDI should involve users; government, commerce, academia and the citizen) to whom HO's will ultimately be supplying data.
-By understanding their needs, HO's will be better able to deliver fit-for-purpose data either directly or through a MSDI nationally or regionally.
+Engagement in MSDI should involve users; government, commerce, academia and the citizen to whom HOs will ultimately be supplying data.
+By understanding their needs, HOs will be better able to deliver fit-for-purpose data either directly or through an enterprise, national or regional MSDI.

-3.4.
+4.4.
 Education and Training

-Education, training, mentoring and coaching (including capacity building training) is available to better enable HOs to understand data management challenges and also to ensure they are able to implement significant and sometimes difficult changes.
-The IHO through the MSDIWG provides syllabi for a selection of training courses on subjects such as Data Management "Best Practise"

-and MSDI; Fundamentals of MSDI, Data Management Awareness to practitioners, middle managers, directors and senior executives.
-Ranging from half-day briefing sessions; one-day courses on data management policy and strategic objectives to five-day courses on MSDI and data management which include practical exercises about making MSDI a reality; such training is available to all RHC's not just those that qualify for capacity building funds.
-They are also available to individual HO's willing to sponsor such training independently of CBSC funding.
+Education, training, mentoring and coaching (including capacity building training) is available to better enable HOs to understand data management challenges and to ensure they are able to implement significant and sometimes difficult changes.
+The IHO through the MSDIWG provides syllabi for a selection of training courses on subjects such as Data Management "Best Practise" and MSDI; Fundamentals of MSDI, Data Management Awareness to practitioners, middle managers, directors and senior executives.
+Ranging from half-day briefing sessions; one-day courses on data management policy and strategic objectives to five-day courses on MSDI and data management which include practical exercises about making MSDI a reality; such training is available to all RHCs not just those that qualify for capacity building funds.
+They are also available to individual HOs willing to sponsor such training independently of CBSC funding.